Pregnancy related pelvic girdle pain (PGP) in pregnancy

 Symptoms can be aggravated by the increasing weight of the baby, changes in the body’s centre of gravity, and posture.
 It usually occurs in pregnancy due to the hormone 'relaxin' softening the ligaments in your body, allowing your pelvis to open up and make room for your baby to be born.

-The condition is usually diagnosed by its symptoms and by a thorough assessment of the pelvic joints and spine (which can include an ultrasound scan).
+The condition is usually diagnosed by its symptoms and by a thorough assessment of the pelvic joints and spine.
 Your healthcare team will be able to refer you to a specialist physiotherapist.
 Getting diagnosed as early as possible can help to keep the pain to a minimum and avoid long-term discomfort.

-If you suffer from pelvic girdle pain it is best to try and avoid weight bearing activities.
-Many women have found that making small changes to everyday activities reduce discomfort, changes such as:
+If you suffer from pelvic girdle pain it may be best to try and avoid weight bearing activities.
+Many women have found that making small changes to everyday activities reduce discomfort.
+You could try the following:

-You should still be able to have a normal birth - talk to your midwife about the options.
+You should still be able to have a normal birth - talk to your midwife about the options (see section below).